HUNTER REGIONAL TRAILS:

 To start from Bloomer Road in Huckleberry [Huckleberry Trail; Western End]; Continue west 2 miles along Route 23A from S Main St. Turn left on Bloomer Rd.
 Just before Gooseberry Creek you'll see the trailhead on your left.
 Just past here spot a pullout on your left for a couple of cars.

 To start from Stoney Clove Road in Hunter [Hunter Branch Rail Trail; Eastern End]: Continue west 0.7 miles along Route 23A and turn left on Route 214.
 Cross Schoharie Creek and turn right on Stoney Clove Rd.
-Trail crosses road, supposed to be parking.
+Parking for a few cars..

 To start from Dolan's Lake in Hunter [Hunter Branch Rail Trail; Western End]: Continue west 1.8 miles along Route 23A to Hunter and turn left on Route 83.
 Take your first left into the Dolan's Lake parking lot.

 The Hunter Regional Trail is a network of rail trails that run along a former railroad corridor in Hunter, NY.
 During its peak in the late 1880s and early 1900’s, the trains would run from Kingston and bring visitors to local hotels such as the Catskill Mountain House and the Hotel Kaaterskill.
-Starting from the east the Kaaterskill Rail Trail begins at the historical Ulster & Delaware Train Station, built in 1913, that serves as headquarters for the Mountain Top Historical Society and offers a small museum and information center.
-The rail-trail continues along the former U&D RR, which once took tourists through the area, into the Kaaterskill Wild Forest to end at the top of Kaaterskill Falls, one of the highest waterfalls in the state.
+Starting from the East, the Kaaterskill Rail Trail begins at the historical Ulster & Delaware Train Station, built in 1913, that serves as headquarters for the Mountain Top Historical Society and offers a small museum and information center.
+The rail-trail continues East along the former U&D RR, which once took tourists through the area, into the Kaaterskill Wild Forest to end at the top of Kaaterskill Falls, one of the highest waterfalls in the state.
 A new footbridge built by New York State DEC crosses Spruce Creek (Lake Creek) above Kaaterskill Falls and now links the rail-trail to the Escarpment Trail.
-Heading west the Huckleberry Trail (also known as the Tannersville Bike Path) runs along the former Huckleberry Line Railroad bed, originally owned by the Ulster & Delaware and Canajoharie & Catskill Lines.
-Finally, further west the Hunter Branch Rail Trail travels from Stoney Clove Rd along a segment of the Hunter Branch of the Stony Clove and Catskill Mountain RR, which was discontinued in 1939.
-The trail continues on Ski Bowl Rd (Country Road 83) for about half-a-mile to Dolan's Lake in the Village of Hunter.
-The route includes a 90ft pedestrian truss bridge where the railroad once crossed a small Schoharie Creek tributary.
-A section of the original stone abutments has been left in place for visitors to appreciate the efforts of early railroad workers.
-For more information check out; HUNTER REGIONAL TRAILS .
+To the West, the Huckleberry Trail (also known as the Tannersville Bike Path) runs East-West, along the former Huckleberry Line Railroad bed, originally owned by the Ulster & Delaware and Canajoharie & Catskill Lines.
+Finally, further West, the Hunter Branch Rail Trail travels from Stoney Clove Rd, Northwest, along a segment of the Hunter Branch of the Stony Clove and Catskill Mountain RR, which was discontinued in 1939.
+The trail continues on-road along Ski Bowl Rd (Country Road 83) to Dolan's Lake in the Village of Hunter.
+For more information check out; HUNTER REGIONAL TRAILS & KAATERSKILL RAIL TRAIL .

 Kaaterskill Rail Trail: